rrquizon1/Depth-Pruning-Replication/README.md

 ## Performance of different number of blocks
-I recently explored the impact of pruning different numbers of blocks on model performance.
+In addition to consistent performance on different datasets, I also checked how accuracy is affected by different number of blocks pruned.
 The graph below illustrates the relationship between the number of parameters, accuracy, and the number of blocks pruned.
 ![image](https://github.com/user-attachments/assets/8f783499-6ba1-44fc-a91a-b5eb4c4a1a5c)

 Notably, accuracy improved after pruning two blocks.
 The peak accuracy of around 81% was achieved when pruning either 7 or 10 blocks.
 Interestingly, pruning 7 blocks reduced the parameter count to just 310k, while pruning 10 blocks further reduced it to 43k.
 This reflects a 90% and 98% reduction in parameters, respectively, alongside an increase in performance.